Cover Photo Image

 Program Description

 Students will have the opportunity to explore and take courses (while earning JMU credit) at one of JMU's partner institutions abroad - National Chengchi University (NCCU) in Taiwan.
+The partnership with NCCU allows for students to explore independently while having access to the amazing staff and resources available at the university.
 This international summer school offers English-taught academic courses in history and political science.
 In addition to the academic benefits, the program provides excursions where students will be taken to the most significant cultural and historical attractions in Taiwan.

 Students will choose from courses and earn up to 6 credits in history, political science, or a combination of the two.
 Students will select 2 courses from a given module to earn a total of 6 JMU credits.